 The Mexican authorities are very vigilant about verifying cruise ship passengers, especially making sure no children are being taken away illegally.

 Vivi likes to fiddle with things and apparently unhooked her c-pass as we walked to the van.
 Mama Bear Rebecca immediately shifted into damage control mode, making a plan.
 Vivi had idly slipped out of line and under the rope past the very short immigration agent.
 Rebecca urgently whispered to her to stay put.

-Fully aware that she would probably spend some time in a Mexican jail and have to fly back to Tampa after serving her sentence, her baby would be safe.
+Fully aware that she would probably spend some time in a Mexican jail and have to fly back to Tampa after serving her sentence, there was no question that it would be worth it for her baby to be safe.
 So that was the plan.